Corporate governance | From the president to investors

 When employees assume the posts of executive officer and director or auditors, our company thoroughly notifies them again of their responsibilities and duties based on the main relevant laws, including the Companies Act etc. Moreover, we thoroughly notify each external director and each external auditor of our corporate philosophy and the contents of our group's business.

-Principle 5-1 : Policy on constructive dialogue with stockholders
+Principle 5-1: Policy on constructive dialogue with shareholders

 Matters concerning the functions related to business administration, audit/supervision, appointments, decision making on remuneration, etc. (outline of the current corporate governance system)

-As of June 30, 2016, we had twelve directors (including four outside directors) and four corporate auditors (including three outside auditors).
+As of June 30, 2019, we had nine directors (including three outside directors) and four corporate auditors (including three outside auditors).

 Outside corporate auditors were elected in order to strengthen management while at the same time assuring its continuing soundness.